Alzheimer's Imaging Consortium (AIC) – an AAIC preconference

 - Submitted oral session abstracts that are not selected may be considered for a poster presentation.

 Selection of a theme per abstract allows submitters to "self-identify" the area in which the abstract best fits.
-This identification is the first step in sorting abstracts for the AIC Planning Chairs, which will take this identification into consideration and will place related abstracts with similar topics into the same session.
+This identification is the first step in sorting abstracts for the AIC Planning Chairs, who will take this identification into consideration and will group related abstracts with similar topics into the same session.

 AIC Abstract Submission Themes

 - Animal imaging

 - Brain networks and connectivity

 - Imaging and genetics

 - Imaging and non-AD neurodegeneration

 - Imaging correlates of cognition and biomarkers

 - Imaging-pathological correlations